SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 * define instance methods and type methods
 * provide new initializers
 * define subscripts
-* define and use new embedded types
+* define and use new nested types

 In addition, extensions can use these capabilities to make an existing type conform to a protocol.